 The Agency is in the initial planning stages for implementation of an EVV solution for personal care services and home health care services.
 Any MMIS enhancements needed to consume EVV files from an external system and tie to authorization of claims would not begin earlier than July 1, 2019.
 To allow for sufficient provider testing, the target completion dates are:

-Phase 1 (personal care services) is November 1, 2019
+Phase 1 (personal care services) is TBD

 Phase 2 (home health care services) is November 1, 2022